-The District Educational Master Plan includes a priority for the expansion and enhancement of distance-learning education course offerings.
-A full-time faculty coordinator will be hired to manage the program, training on effective online course design will be implemented, and an outreach and marketing plan will be developed to encourage student participation.
+The District Educational Master Plan includes prioritizing the expansion and enhancement of distance-learning education course offerings.
+A full-time faculty coordinator was hired in July 2014 to manage the program, and an outreach and marketing plan will be developed to encourage student participation.
 To support distance education and other technology advancements, funding will be needed for faculty and staff to attend conferences and training workshops.